14 Best Small Towns in Iowa

 The Amana Colonies are also known to throw festive events.
 Winterfest celebrates the snowy season in the Amana Colonies, and Maifest welcomes warmer weather with springtime events.
 Wurst Festival is another celebrated annual event featuring sausage specials and a Dachshund Derby.

 Waverly Main Street is the first place to head when visiting.
 The charming storefronts near the Cedar River offer a wide range of local eateries, shops, and places to stay the night.
-For some of the best bites in town, the Wild Carrot and Dell's Diner rank high as local favorites.
+For some of the best bites in town, the Wild Carrot and The Other Place rank high as local favorites.

 It's the serene small-town charm of Bentonsport that draws so many visitors.
 And it's the array of local stores and restaurants housed in original 1840s architecture that adds to the Pleasantville charm — that, and the scenic Des Moines River landscape surrounding the town.
 For these reasons and more, the entire village is designated a National Historic District.